Jamesbarford/holyc-lang/README.md

 A holyc compiler built from scratch in C. Currently it is non optimising, walking the AST and compiling it directly to x86_64 assembly code as text which is fed into gcc to assemble.
 Floating point arithmetic is supported as are most of the major language features.
+There is experimental support for transpiling HolyC to C.

 ## Example
 Below is a snippet of code showing some of the features supported by this holyc